motspilot Documentation

 </motspilot_phase>

 Why XML tags?
 Claude's prompt engineering best practices recommend XML tags over plain-text markers for unambiguous parsing of multi-section prompts.
 Each section is clearly delineated, reducing misinterpretation when mixing instructions, context, examples, and variable inputs.
+The canonical list of all XML tags is in prompts/_xml_tags.md.

 Built For Developers Who Ship Into Production